 - From 1962 to 1964 Sävar Snickerifabrik

-Polarvagnen.
-In 1967 they started to brand them
+the Polarvagnen.
+In 1967 they started to brand them as

-was refounded as Fjällvagnen Caravan
+was bankrupt.
+It was refounded as Fjällvagnen Caravan

-sold and soon it disappeared from
+sold and soon it disappeared from the market.

 GEV - Georg Ericssons Snickeri in Valskog, constructed the GEV from 1962 to 1971.